 17. Learning About Enhanced Cleaning Standards

-Airbnb, along with other rental platforms, has asked hosts to use an enhanced five-step cleaning protocol , which was developed in partnership with experts in an effort to curb the spread of COVID-19.
+Airbnb, along with other rental platforms, now require hosts to use an enhanced five-step cleaning protocol to help curb the spread of Covid-19.

 18. Thinking About Turnover Time

 Before you rent all or part of your home on a rental platform you will want to think about not only when you want to rent your home out, but also how long it will take you to get it properly cleaned (using the five-step protocol) and ready for the next guests.

 Will you need 24 hours between guests or can you get the home ready in just a couple of hours?
 This will determine exactly what dates you are able to accept guests, as well as what check-in time you want to put in your listing.